Summary

 - Where heart failure is a factor, treatment of this with medications is important.

 - Rarely a diaphragm pacemaker is used.
-This has been used in spinal cord injury patients or in congenital hypoventilation syndrome.'
+This has been used experimentally in some patients with heart failure related CSA spinal cord injury patients or in congenital hypoventilation syndrome.

 Download a PDF of this Fact Sheet